smthdfirent/docker-yara-x/README.md

 ```

-Running ```yr help``` provide you with the help menu of yara-x-cli:
+Running ```yr help``` provides you with the help menu of yara-x-cli:

 ```
 # yr help
-An experimental implementation of YARA in Rust
+A command-line interface for YARA-X.

 Victor M. Alvarez <vmalvarez@virustotal.com>